Magical realism: Fabulism

 Fabulism traditionally refers to fables, parables, and myths, and is sometimes used in contemporary contexts for authors whose work falls within or relates to magical realism.

 Though often used to refer to works of magical realism, fabulism incorporates fantasy elements into reality, using myths and fables to critique the exterior world and offer direct allegorical interpretations.
 Austrian-American child psychologist Bruno Bettelheim suggested that fairy tales have psychological merit.
 They are used to translate trauma into a context that people can more easily understand and help to process difficult truths.
 Bettelheim posited that the darkness and morality of traditional fairy tales allowed children to grapple with questions of fear through symbolism.
-Fabulism helped to work through these complexities and, in the words of Bettelheim, "make physical what is otherwise ephemeral or ineffable in an attempt...of understanding those things that we struggle the most to talk about: loss, love, transition."
+Fabulism helped to work through these complexities and, in the words of Bettelheim, "make physical what is otherwise ephemeral or ineffable in an attempt ... of understanding those things that we struggle the most to talk about: loss, love, transition."

 Author Amber Sparks described fabulism as blending fantastical elements into a realistic setting.
 Crucial to the genre, said Sparks, is that the elements are often borrowed from specific myths, fairy tales, and folktales.
 Unlike magical realism, it does not just use general magical elements, but directly incorporates details from well known stories.
-"Our lives are bizarre, meandering, and fantastic," said Hannah Gilham of the Washington Square Review regarding fabulism.
+"Our lives are bizarre, meandering, and fantastic", said Hannah Gilham of the Washington Square Review regarding fabulism.
 "Shouldn't our fiction reflect that?"

 While magical realism is traditionally used to refer to works that are Latin American in origin, fabulism is not tied to any specific culture.
 Rather than focusing on political realities, fabulism tends to focus on the entirety of the human experience through the mechanization of fairy tales and myths.
-This can be seen in the works of C.S.
-Lewis, who was once referred to as the greatest fabulist of the 20th century.
+This can be seen in the works of C. S. Lewis, whose biographer, A.N.
+Wilson, referred to him as the greatest fabulist of the 20th century.
 His 1956 novel Till We Have Faces has been referenced as a fabulist retelling.
 This re-imagining of the story of Cupid and Psyche uses an age-old myth to impart moralistic knowledge on the reader.
 A Washington Post review of a Lewis biography discusses how his work creates "a fiction" in order to deliver a lesson.
-Says the Post of Lewis, "The fabulist...illuminates the nature of things through a tale both he and his auditors, or readers, know to be an ingenious analogical invention."
+Says the Post of Lewis, "The fabulist ... illuminates the nature of things through a tale both he and his auditors, or readers, know to be an ingenious analogical invention."